Business & Investment

 Hiring Process, Labor Costs and Employment Law in Japan

 Japan's employment laws mandate a minimum wage of JPY 1,000 per hour (USD 7, EUR 6.5), with variations across regions like Tokyo and Osaka.
-Employer social contributions, including health insurance and pension, account for approximately 15% of an employee's salary. severance pay isn't legally required but is customary in many industries.
+Employer social contributions, including health insurance and pension, account for approximately 15% of an employee's salary.
+Severance pay isn't legally required but is customary in many industries.

 The hiring process typically involves posting job ads on platforms like Rikunabi and Indeed Japan.
 Recent 2026 updates include enhanced labor protections for gig workers.
 The Ministry of Health, Labour and Welfare provides detailed guidelines on employment regulations, ensuring that businesses comply with Japanese labor laws.